 - Foundation courses: These courses are basic subjects that all students under the degree have to study compulsorily.
 They continue throughout the degree.

 - Major courses: These courses are usually introduced in the second year of study and they branch into more specialised versions of the core foundational subjects.
-Here, you are at a liberty to choose which major subjects you would like to study.
+Here, you are at liberty to choose which major subjects you would like to study.

 - Co-curricular minor courses: These courses are minor sub-specialisations that simply add or enrich the main subject.
 These are also taken up voluntarily and are not compulsory core subjects.

-An interdisciplinary degree programme like this one recognises the growing importance of varied courses in every academic discipline.
+An interdisciplinary degree program like this one recognises the growing importance of varied courses in every academic discipline.
 You might study computational biology, information networks, digital humanities, and data-driven journalism in addition to traditional computer science.
 Such programmes provide a thorough understanding of the fundamentals of computer science and lay the groundwork for a rewarding career after completing courses in computer science without math after the 12th grade.

-The eligibility criteria for this is:
+The eligibility criteria for this are: